jackgray/narc_arch/docs/source/forms.rst

 Pros:
     -   Free with MS Office 365 Suite
+    -   Already implemented and working

 Cons:
     -   Proprietary data format (.accdb and .mdb)
     -   Not Python friendly
+    -   Unpopular user interface
+    -   Not open-source
+    -   Limited outside integrations
+    -   Not easy enough for layperson to access data

 Budibase